animatlabs/animatlabs.github.io/_drafts/2026-12-07-vertical-slice-clean-hybrid.md

 ---
 title: "Vertical Slice vs Clean Architecture: The 2026 Verdict"
 excerpt: >-
-  "The architecture debate that won't die.
-When to use each, and why the hybrid usually wins."
+  The architecture debate that won't die.
+When to use each, and why the hybrid usually wins.
 categories:
   - Technical
   - .NET